 The importance of getting the redundancy process right

-As the government furlough scheme begins to draw to a close, many companies are now turning their attention to thinking about not only the survival but also the regeneration of their business following the huge disruption caused by COVID 19.
+Many companies are now turning their attention to think about not only the survival but also the regeneration of their business following the ongoing disruption due to COVID 19.
 There has been an enormous change in how businesses operate, which means planning for and delivering business continuity solutions is of paramount importance.
 For many businesses, part of such a response will inevitably include redundancies, perhaps reflecting a reduction in business revenue, or the streamlining of employee costs through increased use of technology.

 Irrespective of the reason for making employees redundant, the way in which a redundancy programme is both planned and implemented is key to mitigating any future legal claim against the company.
 Defending such a legal claim at what is likely to be a financially challenging time, not only redirects financial resources away from the business, but also valuable time which would be better spent ensuring its continuing viability.
 Alongside this, a wave of redundancies across a business will undoubtedly erode staff morale, and any legal claim against such a redundancy may cause further staff discontent, which in turn could affect employee productivity and profit margins.